-Lancôme‘s portfolio of fragrances continued to grow.
-And then came Trésor – created by Sophia Grosjman of IFF in New York, now an enduring icon of the perfume world.
-(So much so that when Chandler Burr curated his exhibition on perfumes at the Museum of Art & Design, in New York, the central installation allowed visitors to smell Trésor at different stages during its olfactory development.)
+Lancôme‘s portfolio of fragrances continued to grow – and then along came Trésor, created by Sophia Grosjman of IFF in New York, now an enduring and revered icon of the perfume world.
+(So much so that when Chandler Burr curated his exhibition on perfumes at the Museum of Art & Design, in New York, the central installation allowed visitors to smell Trésor at different stages, or ‘modifications’, of its olfactory development.

-We love this quote from Sophia Grojsman to Victoria Frolova, of the Boisdejasmin website, ‘Rose is a flower of love; it is the first flower that a man gives to a woman.
-Petals of roses have this luxurious, rich smell that is familiar…’ Trésor, she says, is a ‘hug-me’ fragrance, at once sexy and sensual.
+We love this quote from Sophia Grojsman: ‘Rose is a flower of love; it is the first flower that a man gives to a woman.
+Petals of roses have this luxurious, rich smell that is familiar…’ Trésor, she says – still hugely loved, today – is a ‘hug-me’ fragrance, at once sexy and sensual.
 ‘A sensual fragrance can also be sexy, but a sexy fragrance is not necessarily sensual.
 Most men love Trésor.
 They all say they just want to hug the person who wears it!’
-Trésor‘s beautiful ambassadors, through the years, have included Isabella Rossellini, and now Kate Winslet.
+Trésor‘s beautiful ambassadors, through the years, have included Isabella Rossellini, Penelope Cruz, Kate Winslet and Emma Watson.

-And of course, La vie est belle (‘life is beautiful’), with another of Hollywood’s greatest movie stars, Julia Roberts, as its beautiful ‘face’.
-Tender and soft, with gourmand touches, the original fragrance has now been joined by La vie est belle L’Eau de Toilette, created by two of the finest ‘noses’ in the world – Dominique Ropion and Anne Flipo – who’ve fused steam-distilled magnolia with iris pallida, white flowers absolute and patchouli, in the first-ever ‘gourmand magnolia’ fragrance.
-(Subscribers can read an in-depth interview with the perfumers about their creations in the debut edition of our downloadable journal, The Scented Letter.)
+And of course, we also now have the phenomenon that is La vie est belle (‘life is beautiful’), above left.
+Tender and soft, with gourmand touches, the original fragrance has been joined by La vie est belle L’Eau de Toilette, created by two of the finest ‘noses’ in the world – Dominique Ropion and Anne Flipo – who fused steam-distilled magnolia with iris pallida, white flowers absolute and patchouli, creating the first-ever ‘gourmand magnolia’ fragrance.
+Since then, life got even more beautiful, with fragrant La vie est belle iterations encompassing intense versions – and even a silky hair mist.